AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

 Learn how to master email content edition.
 With Email Designer, you can create emails and templates starting with or without your own predefined content.

+## Key steps to create your email {#key-steps-to-create-your-email}

 Here are the main steps to create and design an email content from scratch using the Email Designer:

 1. Create an email and open its content.
 1. Add structure components to shape the email.
-See [Editing the email structure](../../designing/using/designing-from-scratch.md#editing-the-email-structure).
+See [Editing the email structure](../../designing/using/designing-from-scratch.md#defining-the-email-structure).
 1. Insert content components and fragments in the structure components.
 See [Adding fragments and content components](../../designing/using/designing-from-scratch.md#defining-the-email-structure).
 1. Add images and edit the text of the email.
 See [Inserting images](../../designing/using/images.md#inserting-images).
 1. Personalize your email by adding personalization fields, links, and so on.
 See [Inserting a personalization field](../../designing/using/personalization.md#inserting-a-personalization-field), [Inserting a link](../../designing/using/links.md#inserting-a-link) and [Defining dynamic content in an email](../../designing/using/personalization.md#defining-dynamic-content-in-an-email).